MarianoChun/Sistema-Votacion/README.md

 * Show the amount of voters without a turn according to it's condition[^1]
 * Inform if the voter already voted or not
 [^1]: The assignment of turns vary depending on the condition of the voter (Worker, people older than 65 years old, etc)
+## Project status
+At this moment i don't have intentions of updating/mantaining the code.
+Despite this, i may come back to it in a future.